ClonyPDF home

 Physical submission (post office, application centre)

-Background colour is assessed by a trained reviewer who looks at the physical print.
-Common rejections: shadow visible on the print, background appears cream under office lighting, uneven tone from a home printer.
+Background colour is assessed by a trained reviewer looking at the physical print.
+Common rejections: shadow visible on the print, background appearing cream under office lighting, uneven tone from a home printer.
 The reviewer has some discretion — a marginally off-white background may pass if everything else is correct.
 A noticeably grey background for a US application will not.

 Digital submission (online portal, e-passport)

-Online passport portals in the US, UK, Canada, and Australia run automated image-quality checks before acceptance.
-These checks flag background uniformity, detect shadows, and measure the dominant background hue against the permitted range.
-Automated checks are less forgiving than human reviewers for gradient backgrounds — the algorithm does not apply the same discretion a human might.
-Ensure your background is as uniform as possible before uploading digitally.
+Online passport portals in the US, UK, Canada and Australia run automated image-quality checks before acceptance.
+These flag background uniformity, detect shadows and measure the dominant hue against the permitted range.
+Automated checks are less forgiving than human reviewers for gradient backgrounds — the algorithm does not apply the same discretion.
+Make the background as uniform as possible before uploading.

-In practice the background colour rule is the same for both submission types — plain, light, uniform.
-The difference is the enforcement mechanism: a human reviewer for physical submissions, an algorithm for digital ones.
+In practice the background rule itself is identical for both submission types — plain, light, uniform.
+What differs is the enforcement mechanism: a human reviewer for print, an algorithm for digital.
+Pixel, format and file-size rules for digital uploads are covered in the digital passport photo requirements guide; printing and cutting are covered in print passport photo at home.

 Taking Your Passport Photo at Home: Background Color Checklist